patbeagan1/PromptDirectory/pd/README.md

 pd read user/snippet

 # Write content to a snippet
-pd write myuser/snippet --content "Your content here"
+pd write snippet --content "Your content here"

 # Fork a snippet from another user
-pd fork otheruser/snippet
+pd fork user/snippet

 # Edit a snippet in your default editor
-pd edit myuser/snippet
+pd edit snippet

 # Copy a snippet to clipboard
 pd copy user/snippet